blackfootmj/CIT260-Paired-Projects/README.md

-cit260Olivas
+CIT260 - Paired Project
 ============

-THis repo contains all the class assignments
+THis repo contains all the class assignments for the group work.